 - If your present home and the neighborhood where you want to buy are located in two different cities, it would probably be beneficial to you to hire separate agents who specialize in each area.
 Ask your listing agent for a referral to the other agent.

 - Since some agents only list and others exclusively operate as buyer's brokers, you will be paying solely for the expertise you require.

 - Agents who specialize in neighborhoods tend to maintain a backlog of clients who are interested in buying or selling as well, so they might already have a buyer or seller for you.

-- Your listing agent heads a team and would not be the primary agent working with you on the buying side, preferring to hand you off to a buyer's agent on the team.
+- Your listing agent heads a team and would not be the primary agent working with you on the buying side because the listing agent does not work with buyers, preferring instead to refer you to a buyer's agent on the team.